Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 - Mobile
 - Desktop

 Define milestones for the project.
-A milestone is a a step in the construction of your project and should have a deliverable.
+A milestone is a step in the construction of your project and should have a deliverable.

 ## Additional Resources